 The vital nutrients don’t stop there.
 Butternut squash also contains high amounts of vitamin C, another common immune system booster that not only helps prevent and treat colds, but has also been found to lessen or inhibit the development of more serious conditions from common infections, such as pneumonia and lung infections.

 Most superfoods are also cancer-fighting foods or have cancer prevention qualities, and butternut squash is no exception.
 That’s because the best way to reduce your risk of cancer is to fuel your body with nutrients that keep it healthy and able to fight infection and disease.

 One protein found in butternut squash has been found to inhibit the growth of melanoma (skin cancer) cells, making it a potentially potent anticancer agent.
-(6) Additionally, the vitamin C content found in butternut squash nutrition may be useful in treating lung and ovarian cancers, as well as helping chemotherapy drugs target cancer cells more effectively without damaging other cells as much.
+This has been explored in lab and animal studies.

 4. Keeps Bones Healthy

 Butternut squash can also help you maintain strong, healthy bones.
-The high potassium content in this fruit is an important part of having stronger bones, as high levels of potassium are associated with denser bones, even in postmenopausal women and older men, both of whom often have more brittle bones and are at a higher risk of osteoporosis.
+Research has established that maintaining healthy potassium levels is an important part of having stronger bones, as high levels of potassium are associated with denser bones, even in postmenopausal women and older men, both of whom often have more brittle bones and are at a higher risk of osteoporosis.